Inheritance Tax: A Comprehensive Guide 2026

 Inspection

-Failure to pay ITP will have serious consequences.
-The competent office of the respective Autonomous Community will initiate an inspection procedure, normally associated with a penalty; failure to pay the tax is considered a tax offense, which gives rise to financial penalties.
+Failure to pay the Property Transfer Tax (ITP) can lead to serious consequences.
+The competent office of the respective Autonomous Community will normally initiate an inspection procedure, usually accompanied by a penalty.
+Failure to pay the tax is considered a tax offense and may result in financial penalties.

 Financial penalty

-Consequently, the competent body will demand payment of the tax liability, the corresponding late payment interest, and, in addition, a penalty on the regularized tax liability.
+Consequently, the competent authority will require payment of the outstanding tax amount, the corresponding late-payment interest, and, in addition, a penalty on the regularized tax liability.

-For all these reasons, and in order to avoid these inconveniences, it is advisable to file your tax return or self-assessment within the specified time frame and make the payment.
+For all these reasons, and to avoid these inconveniences, it is advisable to file your tax return or self-assessment within the established deadline and make the corresponding payment.

 You may be interested in: real estate assets.